-In July 2004, the National Parks and Wildlife Act 1972 was amended to enable establishment of co-operative management arrangements over national parks and conservation parks in South Australia through statutory co-management agreements between the minister for environment and conservation and the relevant Aboriginal group.
-The amendments also enabled national parks and conservation parks in South Australia to be constituted over Aboriginal-owned lands (Figure 1).
+In July 2004, the National Parks and Wildlife Act 1972 was amended to enable establishment of cooperative management arrangements for national parks and conservation parks in South Australia, through statutory comanagement agreements between the minister for environment and conservation, and the relevant Aboriginal group.
+The amendments also enabled national and conservation parks in South Australia to be constituted over Aboriginal-owned lands (Figure 1).

-The changes to the National Parks and Wildlife Act created a three-tiered framework for the co-management of Aboriginal-owned or government-held national parks and conservation parks:
+The changes to the National Parks and Wildlife Act created a three-tiered framework for the comanagement of Aboriginal-owned, or government-held, national parks and conservation parks: